Parcel delivery scams use different methods to get your money, your personal information or infect your device.

 The phone scam

 The scam caller claims to be someone from Australia Post, saying they were unsuccessful in delivering a parcel .
-They offer redelivery but you have to payment them a fee first.
+They offer redelivery but you have to pay them a fee first.

-The payment amount may vary and the scammer may ask for payment in a number of ways such as credit card or international wire transfer.
+The payment amount may vary and the scammer may ask for payment in a number of forms such as credit card or international wire transfer.

 The scammer may also ask for personal information such as your credit card or bank account details.

 HANG UP!
-If you are in doubt about the authenticity of a call, don’t commit to anything.
-Instead hang up and call the company directly using their official customer service number to verify that it is genuine.
-Never use contact details provided by the caller, instead find the number via the Australia Post website.
+If you are in doubt about the authenticity of a call, do not commit to anything.
+Instead hang up and call the company directly using their official customer service number via the Australia Post website to verify that it is genuine.
+Never use contact details provided by the caller, as this number will likely take you back to the scammers.

 If you have given money or personal details